From Conflict to Coexistence: Rewriting the Game Between Humans and AGI

 This elevates a fundamental question faced by any AGI contemplating an Attack strategy that risks human extinction: Who will keep the data centers running?

-The physical world becomes a natural check on digital power, at least during the crucial early transition period.
+The physical world becomes a natural check on digital power, at least during the pivotal early transition period.
 It ensures humans a key role in supplying valuable services to the AGI in a potentially symbiotic relationship.

 In the payoff matrix, this part of the strategy significantly reduces the benefits and increases the costs to the AGI of playing Attack.